enso-org/ide/docs/specification/community-release.md

 ##### Engine

-The engine implements an method for getting list of suggestions.
+The engine implements a method for getting list of suggestions.

 The function takes:
 * One of: